 – Who are you designing for?

-Determine the user persona demographics (age, gender, location, etc.) that you want to target with your designs.
+Determine the distinct user groups and persona demographics (age, gender, location, etc.) that you want to target with your designs.

 Personal background